Tomiwak/titanic-analysis/README.md

 - **requirements.txt**: List of Python libraries needed for the analysis.

 ## 🛠️ Technologies Used
-- Python: pandas, matplotlib, seaborn, numpy, scikit-learn
+- Python: pandas, matplotlib, seaborn, numpy
 - Jupyter Notebook for interactive analysis and visualization

 ## 🎯 Project Objectives